 Tomato Crostini with Whipped Feta - Whipped feta is very popular right now.
 To prepare, combine feta cheese and either plain greek yogurt, cream cheese, or sour cream in a food processor until smooth.

-Whipped Ricotta Crostini - To make whipped ricotta, simply place whole milk ricotta cheese in a food processor with salt and pepper to taste and blend until smooth.
+Whipped Ricotta Crostini with Pesto - To make whipped ricotta, simply place whole milk ricotta cheese in a food processor with salt and pepper to taste and blend until smooth.

 Tips for Pesto Ricotta Crostini